 Since indices are just a number, they can’t be traded directly.
 You need a financial instrument, like CFDs, for that.
 In fact, indices trading is the most popular form of CFD trading.

 The amount of money made or lost on a trade depends on the market move and the size of your position.
-At ThinkMarkets, you can start trading indices with a starting capital of just $250.
+At ThinkMarkets, you can start trading indices within minutes by opening a live account today.

-With over 550,000 users globally and more than 15,000 five-star reviews, our Trade Interceptor platform has been designed to bring the power of a desktop platform to all your mobile devices.
+With over 550,000 users globally and more than 15,000 five-star reviews, our ThinkTrader platform has been designed to bring the power of a desktop platform to all your mobile devices.

 Available to download on